 He was a tight ends coach, run game coordinator, and recruiting coordinator there for three years after the football program came back in 2016.
 The Blazers set several school records and put together some highly-regarded recruiting classes during his time there.

 As for his tenure at SMU, the Mustangs were eighth in the FBS in scored points per game (38.7) and 16th in yards per game (454.9) in 2023, their last year in the AAC.
-SMU, which is now 6-1 as a member of the ACC, is 11th in the nation with 40.7 points per game scored after Week 8 of this season.
+SMU, in its first year in the ACC, helped the Mustangs reach the College Football Playoff in 2024.

 Woods has also been a tight ends coach and recruiting coordinator at Missouri.
 He coached wide receivers and was a recruiting coordinator at Arkansas State in 2012 when the Red Wolves went 10-3, earned a Sun Belt title, and won the GoDaddy.com Bowl.